Body Found From Canal - UrduPoint

 Body Found From Canal

-Packed body of a youth was found from a local canal in the area of Thikriwala police station

-FAISALABAD, (UrduPoint / Pakistan Point News - 26th Mar, 2024) Packed body of a youth was found from a local canal in the area of Thikriwala police station.
+SIALKOT, (UrduPoint / Pakistan Point News - 31st Mar, 2024) Rescuers recovered the body of a youth in the canal near Malkhanwala Bridge, Sambrial, here today.

-Rescue 1122 spokesman said here on Tuesday that some passersby witnessed a box floating on surface of water in Rajbah Nasrana near Chak 76-JB Johdan and informed the area police.

-The police called Rescue 1122 and the rescuers fished out the box.
-When it was opened, mutilated corpse of a 25-year-old unknown youth was recovered from it.
+According to a Rescue 1122 spokesperson, the body of 24-year-old Shoaib was found by a passerby and he informed them.

+Rescue 1122 pulled out the body and handed it over to the local police station.

 Recent Stories